JetBrains/compose-multiplatform/tutorials/Signing_and_notarization_on_macOS/README.md

      ```
      @keychain:NOTARIZATION_PASSWORD
      ```
-* Set `ascProvider` to your Team ID, if your account is associated with multiple teams.
+* Set `teamId` to your Team ID, if your account is associated with multiple teams.
-    * Alternatively, the `compose.desktop.mac.notarization.ascProvider` Gradle property can be used.
+    * Alternatively, the `compose.desktop.mac.notarization.teamId` Gradle property can be used.
     * To get a table of team IDs associated with a given username and password, run:
 ```
 xcrun altool --list-providers -u <Apple ID> -p <Notarization password>"